Avocado Oil Benefits For Skin, Hair & More!

 Disclaimer: This article may contain affiliate links.
 We may earn a small commission if a purchase is made after visiting these links.

-If I were stranded on a desert island and told that I could only have 1 source of food with me for the rest of my life, I wouldn’t hesitate with my answer.
+If I were stranded on a desert island and told that I could only have 1 source of food with me for the rest of my life?
+I wouldn’t hesitate with my answer.
 As much as I love chocolate, when it comes down to it, the ultimate combination of delicious and nutritious is found within nature itself, in the form of the avocado plant.

-Avocado Oil For Skin Explained
+Avocado Oil Benefits For Skin

 Plus, avocado’s oil moderately low comedogenic rating means that it isn’t a likely culprit for causing acne.
 That said, if you are naturally prone to oily skin, you might be better off with a lighter oil such as unrefined jojoba oil.

 Even for those who would benefit from the deep moisture provided by avocados (of which I include myself!), this oil can be too much in its concentrated form.
 It is most effective when used in a blend with other essential oils.
 Studies have actually demonstrated that the skin absorbs avocado oil faster than olive, almond, coconut, and sesame oils.
 So combining any of the aforementioned oils with avocado will get the nutrients where they’re needed, faster.
 I personally like to add avocado and almond oil for skin that is soft to the touch.

 Avocado oil improves elasticity as well as the resilience of the skin while reducing free-radical damage.
 You can either mix half-parts avocado oil with half-parts of another essential oil and apply a thin layer to the skin, or alternatively the mixture can be used as a facial mask of sorts, and then washed off after a few minutes.
 You can use avocado oil as a natural under eye cream.